-*Update 9/25/18* A new YouTube update that is currently being rolled out changes the function of the code used in the below steps.
+*Update 9/25/18* A new YouTube update that is currently being rolled out changes the function of the code used in the below steps, and removes the option to auto-generate it within the YouTube interface.
 Please view our blog post A YouTube Update Coming This Week Will Affect Your Embedded Videos! to learn more and see our alternatives to avoiding these "related video" thumbnails.

 YouTube is the world's second largest search engine, and an important platform for online video marketing and advertising.
 It's pretty easy to embed YouTube videos into your company website, but if you're not careful, you can run into problems.
 Have you ever seen the little thumbnail images that often pop up at the end of a video playing on someone's website?
 Perhaps even on your website?